zerodarkzone/wiredoor/README.md

 Once the service is running, visit: [https://<YOUR_PUBLIC_IP_OR_DOMAIN>]()

-Login using the default credentials shown in the terminal or provided in the documentation.
+Login using the provided credentials in the environemnt variables.

 ## How It Works